qianniaoge/next.github.io/_posts/2018-5-13-D-Link-DIR-816-A2-CN-router-stack-based-buffer-overflow.md

 **This is the detail about CVE-2018-11013.**

+# Vulnerability Description

+Stack-based buffer overflow in the websRedirect function in GoAhead on D-Link DIR-816 A2 (CN) routers with firmware version 1.10B05 allows unauthenticated remote attackers to execute arbitrary code via a request with a long HTTP Host header.

 # Vulnerability Detail

 The vulnerability exists in the websRedirect function in the GoAhead web server.